Imsurajr/Converse/README.md

 # converse

-I created a new Chat App using Flutter that uses Firebase to save chats and authentication credentials.
+I created a new Group Chat App using Flutter that uses Firebase to save chats and authentication credentials.